OsBlaineOra/db-devops-tools/UTPLSQL.md

   ```
   This will call the cleanup procedure before each test is run.
   Alternatively, you could make it a ```--% aftereach``` and have it clean up after each test runs.
 But then you wouldn't be as sure that the environment was ready before each test is run.
-  Notice, if multiple annotations are performing the same action, you can stack the annotations and the same procedure can be called for each annotation.
+  Notice, if multiple annotations are performing the same action, you can stack the annotations and the same procedure will be called for each annotation.
 1. [Git add/commit/push][GitLink]
 1. **In Jenkins**
     1. Check the test results.
 Both tests should now pass.